iotaledger/iota.rs/README.md

 cargo run --example balance
 ```

-You have to rename `example.env` to `.env` first for examples where a seed is required.
+For the examples where a seed is required you can change it in the `.env` file.

 ## Bindings